nestorrente/true-json/README.md

 SmoothScalingStrategy { }
 ```

-If any unknown value&ast; is passed to `adaptToJson()` or `recoverFromJson()` methods, an error is thrown.
-If you don't want
+If any unknown value is passed to `adaptToJson()` or `recoverFromJson()` methods, an error is thrown.
-this to happen, you can use
+If you want to prevent this, you can use the
 [`byKeyLenient(keyValuePairs\[, fallbackKey\])`](#bykeylenientkeyvaluepairs-fallbackkey) method.

 ### byKeyLenient(keyValuePairs\[, fallbackKey])